GaoyangLuo/CompRanking/README.md

 ---

-**Step 1.5: Calculating scg and AGS** Before Step2 we, we need to generate AGS and scg files.
+**🧬 Step 1.5: Calculating scg and AGS** Before Step2 we, we need to generate AGS and scg files.

 To generate AGS files, following the command lines below
 ```sh